bvn-architecture/RevitBatchProcessor/README.md

 The BatchRvtGUI project is the GUI that drives the underlying engine (the BatchRvt project).
 Once built, run BatchRvtGUI.exe to start the Revit Batch Processor GUI.

+When rebuilding, please make sure all Revit applications are closed before attempting the rebuild.

 # Requirements

 - At least one version of Revit installed.
 Currently supports Revit versions 2015 through 2020.